Scientific Name

 Description

-Many species are easy to grow in any free-draining gritty compost.
+Many species are easy to grow in any free-draining, gritty compost.
 Their compact habit allows a collection to be maintained in a small space, and they grow well on any sunny window ledge or the top shelf of the greenhouse.
-Water mostly in spring/autumn and let them dry out between waterings.
+Water mostly in spring/autumn, and let them dry out between waterings.
 Adromischus tolerate cool, frost-free conditions during the winter if kept dry.
-It is as well to keep water off the foliage during the winter.
+It is also well to keep water off the foliage during the winter.
 Mealybugs and vine weevils can be discouraged with a systemic insecticide.
-Frost hardy to 19 °F (-7 °C).
+Frost hardy to 19°F (-7°C).

 See more at How to Grow and Care for Adromischus.